aschrein/aschrein.github.io/_posts/2019-06-13-whatsup-with-my-branches-on-gpu.markdown

     // Do smth
 }
 ```
-It may resemble a raymarcher, where it takes more iterations for missed rays near surface and less iterations for straight hit/miss rays.
 Let's spawn 256 threads and measure the duration:
 ![Figure 8](/assets/rand.png)
 ###### Figure 8.
 Divergent threads execution time